 The stand pipe travels down through the center of the sand tank.
 The laterals stick out from the bottom.
 Together they make up the Standpipe Assembly.
 We choose to replace the complete lateral assembly.
 Over 50% of the time we remove the sand thinking that a lateral is cracked allowing sand through it when in fact the manifold at the bottom of the tank was also cracked.
 Side mount sand filters look a little different but the same concept applies.

 The best solution is to replace the complete lateral assembly which includes both the laterals, stand pipe and manifold.
-Call us at 765-471-8180 with the make and model number of your pool filter.
-We will give you a quote on replacing your stand pipe assembly or schedule a Pool Service Professional to diagnose the problem.
+Call you local pool store with the make and model number of your pool filter.
+They will give you a quote on replacing your stand pipe assembly or schedule a Pool Service Professional to diagnose the problem.
 Note that some older brands and models of filters need to be replaced with updated filters such as the Pentair ClearPro sand filter.
 The reason we do not replace certain brands or models is there might be difficulty ordering or getting the correct replacement parts for them.
 Some models may also have a high likelihood of additional problems after replacement.

 Sometimes sand can be mistaken for silt or organics dropping out of solution and resting on the bottom of your pool.
 If the accumulation of material at the bottom of your pool is more dispersed and is not just under the jets it might be an indication of water chemistry problems.
 The solution to these problems can be more complicated.
 The best option to remove silt or organic material from the pool is vacuuming the pool to waste until there is no longer material at the bottom of the pool.
 A secondary option is to purchase a Robotic Pool Cleaner.